mrismanaziz/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## Did you hear about the new restaurant on the moon?
+The food is great, but there’s just no atmosphere.